MikeBishop/quic-external-data/draft-bishop-quic-external-data.md

 additional stress on the receiver.
 The receiver SHOULD NOT consume payload from an External Data stream before receiving the EXTERNAL_DATA frame which indicates to which HTTP exchange the body belongs.
 This permits flow control to limit the amount of data which cannot be reliably interpreted.
+However, in extreme cases, failure to consume this data could cause connection flow control to prevent the EXTERNAL_DATA frame from being sent.
+Senders MUST use caution to ensure that flow control credit will be allocated to the EXTERNAL_DATA frame before being allocated to any bytes on the External Data stream.

 If an EXTERNAL_DATA frame is received which indicates a unidirectional stream which does not arrive in a timely manner, the same mitigations should be